ISAITB/docs-tdl/source/testsuite/index.rst

 ~~~~~~~~

 The purpose of the ``metadata`` element is to provide basic information about the test suite.
 This information is used both by administrators to better
-manage existing test suites but also for end users to understand the purpose of each test case and the context of the overall test suite.
+manage existing test suites but also for end users to understand the test suite's purpose.
+The structure of the ``metadata`` element is as follows:

-**Attributes and child elements**

 .. csv-table::
     :stub-columns: 1